tdooner/irs-1040-mef-validator/README.md

 # irs-1040-mef-validator
 This is an experiment to learn about how the MeF (Modernized e-File) Schemas work.
 To use this code, you'll need to register with the IRS as a software devloper and download the files for yourself.

+The goal of this repo is to convert the IRS XSD schema into tooling that can be used more readily by the JS ecosystem: a Typescript definition for the forms, and a jsonschema for the extra validations beyond the type system (max/min length, etc.)

 ## setup
 ```bash